NSombekke/DL2-GVP/Blogpost.md

 ## Results
-Results of our work with link to the code in Jupyter Notebook.
-Every task has been trained on three seeds (0,34,42) on n epochs with the default params** (see appendix)
+Every task has been trained on three seeds (0,34,42) on 50 epochs with same parameters as the original GVP-GNN.
 Below are the best performing model checkpoint performance on the evaluation dataset.
 | **Task** | **Metric** | **GVPGNN**       | **GVPTransformer** |
 |----------|------------|------------------|--------------------|